Tropicao/edge200_exporter/README.md

 ## Usage

-Just run the following command :
+Just plug your Garmin Edge 200 to your Linux host through USB and run the following command :

 `./main.py <number_of_latest_activities_to_upload>`